 Ecology and Evolutionary Biology (EEB) deals with the integration of biological systems across all levels of organization, from molecules within cells up through global ecosystems.
 As such, the department covers a very wide range of topics, from the genetic analysis of complex traits, evolution at the molecular level, phylogenetic analysis, organismal form and function, population and community ecology, genomics, and mathematical modeling.

 The course of study includes a core set of courses in genetics, ecology, and evolution.
 Among the many electives are population genetics, vertebrate diversity, paleontology, environmental biology, introductory physiological ecology, math models in biology, teaching biology, physiological systems, conservation biology, insect behavior, bioinformatics and genomic analysis, vertebrate physiology, marine ecology, functional and evolutionary genomics, phylogenetic biology, plant diversity and evolution, systematic botany, ichthyology, herpetology, ornithology, mammalogy, and animal behavior.
 Students are strongly encouraged to become involved in independent research, either by working within individual labs or through targeted programs.
 Students are trained in problem solving, integration of biological concepts across very broad scales, and quantitative methods.
+The Bachelor of Science degree requires an internship or research experience.

 Bachelor of Science in Ecology & Evolutionary Biology: for the student planning to pursue graduate study or a career in ecology and evolutionary biology, or a related scientific field.